bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 top of the base if their condition is met.

 Component styles can be converted to `Modifier`s using the `toModifier` method and to `AttrsScope`s using the `toAttrs` method.
-This way, you can pass them into either Silk widgets *or* Compose for Web elements:
+This way, you can pass them into either Silk widgets *or* Compose HTML elements:

 ```kotlin
 val SomeWidgetStyle by ComponentStyle { /*...*/ }